-The PUCO's approval of Columbia Gas of Ohio's proposal to transition to prepandemic operations is premature.
-A major development this week (July 15) is that Governor Mike DeWine addressed the people of Ohio regarding the threat of the coronavirus, again showing his great concern for their safety and welfare.
-The Governor advised that "We have now reached THE most critical point in our battle against the coronavirus."
+As the PUCO considers OCC's request to reverse its July 15th Order1 that allows Dominion to return (prematurely) to normal operations, it should keep some recent developments in the forefront of its review for the public's protection.
+The same day the PUCO issued its Order, Governor Mike DeWine addressed the people of Ohio regarding the ever present and growing threat of coronavirus.2 The Governor advised that "We have now reached THE most critical point in our battle against the coronavirus."
 (Original emphasis) He warned that "If all of us do not take immediate action to slow this virus down, the tragedy that we see playing out on our television screens every day in Florida, Texas, Arizona, and California may well be our reality in just a matter of weeks."

-He informed that "Clearly - clearly the virus is spreading with a vengeance across many parts of Ohio and lurks, waiting to attack victims in all of our 88 counties.
-Tragically, in just four months, we have already lost 3,075 Ohioans to this dreaded disease - nearly the same number of Ohioans who died in the Vietnam War (3,094)."
-(Footnote omitted)
+Subsequently, on July 22, 2020, the Governor directed Ohioans in all 88 counties to wear masks while in public to slow the spread of the virus.3